MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

-MembraneCurvature calculates mean and Gaussian curvature of surfaces derived from atoms of reference in 4 steps:
+MembraneCurvature calculates mean and Gaussian curvature of surfaces derived from atoms of reference in five steps:

 :ref:`select-atoms`

 :ref:`choose-surface-method`

-:ref:`derive-surface-curvature`

-:ref:`iterate`
+:ref:`derive-surface-per-frame`

+:ref:`calculate-curvature`

+:ref:`generate-output-arrays`

 A summary of the algorithm used in MembraneCurvature is shown in the following
 diagram: